Iust1n2/Vans_NLP/README.md

 ## Overview

-This repository contains code for conducting text mining and clustering analysis on textual data, used from the source listed in [Acknowledgements](#acknowledgements).
+This repository contains code used from the source listed in [Acknowledgements](#acknowledgements) for conducting text mining and clustering analysis on reviews of a Vans product.
 The analysis includes preprocessing the text, exploring term frequencies, visualizing word clouds, and performing hierarchical and K-means clustering.
 It's designed for gaining insights from textual data and identifying patterns among terms.

 ## Table of Contents